srhaber/guitar/phish-destiny_unbound.md

     At the wheel of a tractor, she was quite an impactor when the road rocks started to slide F#                        B                    E                        F#
    She saw Bill drop his shovel on a pile of gravel as he climbed up out of his ditch
            F#                   B                              E                     B           F#
-   She was wonderstruck when he climbed in her truck he said "I've been havin' this everlasting itch
+   She was wonderstruck when he climbed in her truck, he said "I've been havin' this everlasting itch

 Chorus
            E                   B     F#            B